bowman2001/perplexdoc/content/doc/basic/code/index.md

 ### Code Blocks

 The first backticks marking a code block may be followed by an abbreviation for the kind of code.
-Then _Hugo_ is able to highlight and colorize the source code for better readability.
+Then _Hugo_ is able to highlight and colorize the source code for better legibility.
 The abbreviations are usually the same or are referring to the common suffix for a file containing that kind of code.

 ### Fenced